gateway-fm/public-docs/docs/cdk-erigon/deploy-testnet.md

         npx hardhat run deployment/v2/4_createRollup.ts --network sepolia
         ```
         This script reads `create_rollup_parameters.json` and links `PolygonRollupManager` with the deployed Validium contracts.
-    *   **(Note: `1_createGenesis.ts` from `zkevm-contracts` is now considered redundant as the definitive L2 genesis (root hash and allocs) should come from `cdk-validium-contracts/deployment/genesis.json`.)**
+    *   **(Note: `1_createGenesis.ts` from `zkevm-contracts` is now considered redundant as the definitive L2 genesis (root hash and allocs) should come from `zkevm-contracts/deployment/genesis.json`.)**

 ### Part 1.C: Consolidated L1 Contract Addresses

 (List of contracts remains similar, but source and genesis file are now clearer)

 ---
-(Rest of the guide for Phase 2 onwards will need to be updated to use addresses and the genesis file from `cdk-validium-contracts` for cdk-erigon setup.)
+(Rest of the guide for Phase 2 onwards will need to be updated to use addresses and the genesis file from `zkevm-contracts` for cdk-erigon setup.)

 This revised structure should be more accurate.
 The main remaining challenge is ensuring `3_deployContracts.ts` in `zkevm-contracts` can be controlled to only deploy `PolygonRollupManager` without conflicts if its verifier/bridge/GER are not needed.